MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-platform.md

 - Use AKS features for handling cluster identity and access management to reduce operational overhead and apply consistent access management.

 - Use managed identities instead of service principals to avoid management and rotation of credentials.
 You can add [managed identities](/azure/aks/use-managed-identity) at the cluster level.
-At the pod level, you can use managed identities via [Azure AD workload identity](/azure/aks/workload-identity-overview).
+At the pod level, you can use managed identities via [Microsoft Entra Workload ID](/azure/aks/workload-identity-overview).

-- Use [Azure AD integration](/azure/aks/managed-aad) for centralized account management and passwords, application access management, and enhanced identity protection.
-Use Kubernetes RBAC with Azure AD for [least privilege](/azure/aks/azure-ad-rbac), and minimize granting administrator privileges to help protect configuration and secrets access.
+- Use [Microsoft Entra integration](/azure/aks/managed-aad) for centralized account management and passwords, application access management, and enhanced identity protection.
+Use Kubernetes RBAC with Microsoft Entra ID for [least privilege](/azure/aks/azure-ad-rbac), and minimize granting administrator privileges to help protect configuration and secrets access.
 Also, limit access to the [Kubernetes cluster configuration](/azure/aks/control-kubeconfig-access) file by using Azure role-based access control.
 Limit access to [actions that containers can perform](/azure/aks/developer-best-practices-pod-security#secure-pod-access-to-resources), provide the least number of permissions, and avoid the use of root privilege escalation.

 ###### Upgrades